Canon Permutation Posets: Order Polynomials of Labeled Posets

-\begin{lemma} Let $P$ be a poset with two labelings $w$ and $w'$ such that for each $j \in P$ there exists $t_j$ with the following conditions: \begin{itemize} \item if $j$ is minimal then $t_j = 0$; \item if $i$ covers $j$ then for any maximal chain $C$ containing $i$ and $j$
+\begin{theorem}[Stembridge] Let $P$ be a poset with two labelings $\omega$ and $\omega'$ such that for each $j \in P$ there exists $t_j$ with the following conditions: \begin{itemize} \item if $j$ is minimal then $t_j = 0$; \item if $j$ covers $i$ then for any maximal chain $C$ containing $i$ and $j$